Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 Desember 2025 04.26.16 UTC
+- WIB: Senin, 15 Desember 2025 05.28.08 UTC
-- WITA: Senin, 15 Desember 2025 05.26.16 UTC
+- WITA: Senin, 15 Desember 2025 06.28.08 UTC
-- WIT: Senin, 15 Desember 2025 06.26.16 UTC
+- WIT: Senin, 15 Desember 2025 07.28.08 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: nature
+Kategori: inspirational